Mohammad-Ali-Rauf/russian-storyweaver/README.md

 ## ⚙️ Configuration

 ### Custom AI Models:
-Edit the `AI_MODEL` variable to use your preferred model:
+Edit the `AI_MODEL` variable in the script to use your preferred model:
 ```bash
 readonly AI_MODEL="your-preferred-model"
 ```